Premier's Climate Change Council: Role

-The role of the council is to “provide independent advice to the Minister about matters associated with reducing greenhouse gas emissions and adapting to climate change.
-The Council also takes a leadership role in consulting with and disseminating information to sectors of the community about issues associated with climate change.”
+The role of the council is to "provide independent advice to the Minister about matters associated with reducing greenhouse gas emissions and adapting to climate change.
+The Council also takes a leadership role in consulting with and disseminating information to sectors of the community about issues associated with climate change".
+The primary role of the Council as stated on the government website is to provide independent advice to the Minister for Environment and Water on reducing greenhouse gas emissions and adapting to climate change.

 Membership

 Selection criteria

 The Act requires the appointment of seven to ten persons by the Minister from state and local government, the business community, the environment and conservation sector, the scientific community, and from other sectors of the South Australian community.
 The appointment process must take account of: an individual person’s knowledge of and expertise in the subject matter; consultation with the Local Government Association of South Australia and the Conservation Council of South Australia; and must ensure the minimal representation of both genders.

 Membership as of 2022

-As of 2022, the Council's membership includes:
+As of 2024 the membership of the Premier's Climate Change Council comprises: